RSS feed

 What You Say When You Want To Draw The Line By Gene Griessman, Ph.D.
 When should you draw a line in the sand?
 That was the big question back in January of 1861.
 Abraham Lincoln, who had been elected President … Continue reading

-Posted in Lincoln Quotes/What would Lincoln say?, Negotiation/How To Negotiate, Politics, Writing/How To Write letters, notes,articles, email, books
+Posted in Lincoln Quotes/What would Lincoln say?, Negotiation/How To Negotiate, Writing/How To Write letters, notes,articles, email, books

 What You Say When You Want To Make A Point Cautiously by Gene Griessman, Ph.D.
 Why in the world would you ever want to make a point cautiously?
 Benjamin Franklin explained why in his Autobiography, Just in case you haven’t … Continue reading